MassBailFund/MassBailFund/README.md

 * regular contributors (infrequent but steady is fine! all levels of experience welcome)
 * code reviewers
 * UX designers
-* domain experts (run a bail fund? work as a public defender? a formerly incarcerated person?
+* domain experts (run a bail fund? work as a public defender? an incarcerated/formerly incarcerated person?
 Let us know what more bail funds & bail fund tech can do!)

 ## Setup
 1. Clone down repo